ethcatherders/EIPIP/All EIPIP Meetings/Meeting 065.md

 * Sam.
 Moving on to the issue sections.
 I have listed a few issues which I collected from the EIPss Github repository.
 A few of them are created by Panda.
 I know he is not on the call, but I just wanted to share with all the, present participants if they have any thoughts that they would like to share or else they are always welcome to leave a comment there.

 ## New contract interface and EIPss should be required to include a privacy considerations section ethereum/EIPss#5682 [15.16](https://youtu.be/0miajHm8JXs?t=916)
-* The first one listed here is new contract interface and EIPs should be required to include a privacy concentration section.
+* The first one listed here is new contract interface and EIPs should be required to include a privacy consideration section.
 This is by, a new user.
 Yeah, anyone has any thought on this?

 **Sam**
 * I think we're a blockchain and we're not a shielded blockchain, so I don't think, we really need to write privacy sections, but that's just my opinion.